Actindo-AG/Documentation/Payments/Integration/01_EstablishConnection.md

 [!!Connections (Settings)](../UserInterface/08a_Connections.md)

-# Establish connections to payment service providers (PSP)
+# Manage connections to payment service providers (PSP)

-If you want to establish a new connection to a payment service provider (PSP), you can buy the needed connection in the app store.
-This is valid except for the Actindo POS driver and if you have not yet bought it with your Actindo maintenance contract.<!---Stefan: Stimmt das?-->
+If you want to establish a new connection to a payment service provider (PSP), you can buy, depending on the payment service provider, the needed connection in the app store or license it directly at the payment service provider.
+By default, Actindo supports the following drivers:
+- Adyen&trade;
+- Amazon pay&trade;
+- EBICS&trade;
+- Stripe&trade;
+- A dummy driver to simulate payments

 The data structure of the connection then provides exactly the data that the PSP needs to exchange data with the Actindo *Payments* module.

 In the following, the general settings to create, edit,